Chapter 20 Renal tubular acidosis

 Classically:

-- dRTA CaP stones (alkaline urine, hypocitraturia, hypercalciuria)
+- CaP stones (alkaline urine, hypocitraturia, hypercalciuria)

 - nephrocalcinosis (near-universal in inherited forms)